| Persons Involved. Alonzo Joseph Sherman of Oscoda MI; and

 we were in England when we looked out our second floor hotel

 window directly into the second deck of a double-decker bus.
+Our first venture out after checking into the hotel was

 to walk across the street and visit the Church, which was wide